kijomomiji/HORDE/README.md

 More commands for HORDE's performance on other datasets are shown [here](./CE_plus_sample.md).

-## Baseline models performance in static environment
+## Baseline methods performance in static environment

 (Note that for baseline models, we use the same hyperparameters reported in the work: <https://github.com/sfu-db/AreCELearnedYet>.